saucelabs/sauce-docs/docs/orchestrate/faq.md

 ## Can everyone use Sauce Orchestrate?

 No, Sauce Orchestrate is a paid add-on that is available to all customers.
-Please reach out to help@saucelabs.com for further assistance or request a demo!
+Contact help@saucelabs.com for further assistance or to request a demo.

 ## Can I Customize the Testing Environment When Using Sauce Orchestrate?